Azure/azurestack-powershell/docker/README.md

 ## Overview
-These Dockerfiles enable executing Azure-PowerShell cmdlets in a container for the supported OS.
+These Dockerfiles enable executing AzureStack PowerShell cmdlets in a container for the supported OS.
 The container images also include support for AzureStack release 2002+ by including AzureStack Admin Modules and AzureStack Tools.

 ## Configuration